 Plus500 is yet another trading platform that offers CFD contracts.
 You use the coins to make your strategies, without really owning any of it apart from profit or loss.
 The available cryptocurrencies at this market are bitcoin, Ethereum, Bitcoin Cash, Bitcoin Gold, Litecoin, and Ripple.

 If we are talking about the most common trading instrument, it would fair to mention swaps as one of them.
 The function is used when a trader wishes to swap around his coin with altcoins owned by the platform.
 Many exchanges offer crypto-to-crypto service, often fixing popular cryptos like BTC, ETH, and LTC for the contract.

 Binance started out form an ICO project, which resulted in a new coin (BNB) and platform as well.
 It is strictly a crypto-to-crypto trading marketplace with over 200 trading pairs and 100 cryptocurrencies available.
 The main coins for swap contracting are bitcoin, Ethereum, BNB, and USDT.
 You can read our review about it in our Binance review.

 The US-based platform offers very similar services that Binance does.
 It is also a crypto-to-crypto trading platform, offering numerous coins for trading.
 Swaps are possible through trading pairs, which account for over 100 of them.
 Main coins for trading pairing are BTC, ETH, XMR, and USDT, as seen in the snapshot below.
-You can got to Poloniex review to get the latest information regarding the platform.

-Crypto Leverage Trading
+Crypto Trading Instruments - Summary